 Taxpayers can avoid PFIC treatment if the company is a qualified electing fund or if the stock is marked to market.9 For the former, the taxpayer must establish fair market value as of the day the company becomes a qualified electing fund and pay the appropriate taxes.10 If a taxpayer does not make this election, the taxpayer remains subject to PFIC rates.
 A taxpayer may make the qualified electing fund election only if the holding company meets the requirement to determine the ordinary earnings of its net capital gain.11 Mark to market election requires the taxpayer to determine the fair market value of the taxpayer’s holdings annually and pay tax on the gains, with some adjustments for past gains and losses.12

-Obviously, investing in Passive Foreign Investment Companies has consequences for the American taxpayer.
-In addition to paying the fees, the taxpayer must fill out Form 8621 to calculate and report those fees, which the IRS itself estimates will take more than 48 hours.13 Americans living abroad are more likely than those who do not to own foreign accounts.
+Obviously, investing in Passive Foreign Investment Companies has consequences for the US citizen living overseas.
+In addition to paying the fees, the taxpayer must fill out Form 8621 to calculate and report those fees, which the IRS itself estimates will take more than 48 hours.13 US citizens living abroad are more likely than those who do not to own foreign accounts.
 And, they may not even know whether that account qualifies as a PFIC under IRS rules.

 Consider an American taxpayer living in Taiwan.
 If the taxpayer is at all familiar with U.S. tax law, he knows to report income to the IRS.
 But what about the pension fund set up by his employer, a common event in Taiwan?
 It is likely the taxpayer knows the balance of the pension account, and just as likely that the taxpayer doesn’t know whether the account qualifies as a passive foreign investment company or, perhaps, a foreign trust.
 Mutual funds available to owners of foreign accounts face the same problem.
 As noted earlier, there is a penalty for failure to properly calculate earnings in a PFIC, and the same applies to foreign trusts.
 In fact, failure to report foreign trust earnings on time results in a penalty of $10,000, or 35% of dividends, whichever is higher, and an additional $10,000 for every 30 days the payment is late after the first 90 days.14

-American taxpayers generally assume that accumulating funds in a retirement account or a mutual fund is a good idea.
+US citizens generally assume that accumulating funds in a retirement account or a mutual fund is a good idea.
 For taxpayers living overseas, however, that proposition is not a sure thing given the possible tax consequences.
 At the least, earnings can be reduced by the time spent calculating taxes and by penalties.
-At worst, the entire fund could be lost to the IRS.15 The complexities, and penalties, presented by tax rules on foreign accounts present special problems for American citizens living abroad, problems that their U.S.-resident counterparts are unlikely to ever confront, especially by accident.
+At worst, the entire fund could be lost to the IRS.15 The complexities, and penalties, presented by tax rules on foreign accounts present special problems for US citizens living abroad, problems that their U.S.-resident counterparts are unlikely to ever confront, especially by accident.

 26 U.S.C.S. § 1297(a).